gopasspw/gopass/docs/faq.md

 ## How can gopass handle binary data?

 gopass is designed not to change the content of the secrets in any way except that it will add a final newline at the end of the secret if it does not have one already and the output is going to a terminal.
 This means that the output may mess up your terminal if it's not only text.
-In this case you should either encode the secret to text (e.g. base64) before inserting or use the special `gopass binary` sub-command that does that for you.
+In this case you should either encode the secret to text (e.g. base64) before inserting or use `gopass cat`, which encodes binary data from stdin and decodes it to stdout.
+For copying or moving files directly, use `gopass fscopy` or `gopass fsmove`.

 ## Why does gopass delete my whole KDE klipper history?